What in the world is Deschooling and do Homeschoolers need to do it?

 Unschooling is a child-led homeschool approach that is organized almost exclusively around what kids want to learn.

-Unschooling requires a high level of communication and facilitation for the parent to research and gather materials that will allow and motivate the child to explore, study, and engage in life skills and academics so that their curiosity is stimulated and satisfied.
-Unfortunately, unschooling often takes the form of not doing active learning.
+Unschooling requires a high level of communication and facilitation for the parent to research and gather materials that will allow and motivate the child to explore, study, and engage in life skills and academics so that their natural curiosity is stimulated and satisfied.
+Unschooling MAY be a good choice for a child who is naturally curious and very motivated to communicate and work hard.
+Unfortunately, many children do not have a personality or natural inclination to make unschooling work, and many moms don’t have the time to do the preparations, so unschooling often takes the form of not doing “school.”
+I’ve also seen unschooling families over the last 25 years end up sending their kids back to public schools because their kids end up not making any progress and the parents were completely frustrated with their kids’ behaviors and lack of cooperation.

 Another risk is to overemphasize technology without personal interaction and teaching when needed.
 In this situation, kids tend to withdraw into watching and playing video games, lose motivation in online school options, and end up communicating with various behaviors that are unexpected.